luminaxster/SWE432/README.md

 ### ES2021 (wait what!?)
 ECMAScript (ES) 2021 is the current general reference specification to build the Javascript engines we use in our web apps.
 For instance, Google built the V8 JS engine and updated recently to satisfy ES2021.

-JS is often used with other frameworks and libraries making it hard to differentiate which features are native and waht from third-parties, so when refering to it directly, the community refers to it as *Vanilla JS*.
-To differentiate its original flavor from all the features that has been added to it through the years, I call its current version, *French Vanilla JS*.
+JS is often used with other frameworks and libraries making it hard to differentiate which features are native and which are from third-parties, so when refering to JS directly, the community refers to it as *Vanilla JS*.
+To further differentiate its original flavor from all the features that have been added to it through the years, I call its current version, *French Vanilla JS*.

-Since developers and content online may not be up to date with its evolution, this is a brief summary of features that has evolved over the years:
+Since developers and content online may not be up to date with JS evolution, this is a brief summary of features that has evolved recently:

 #### From Functions to Arrow Functions
 ```js